Teaching Social Justice

 What If I Make a Mistake?

-It was as if I was trying to surf without ever taking a lesson.
-I would stand on the sandy shore, willing myself to wade into the deep waters.
-I’d often feel frozen, my feet glued to the sand.
+When I first taught lessons on social injustice, I felt as if I was trying to surf without ever taking a lesson.
+I’d stand on the sandy shore, willing myself to wade into the deep waters.
 Sometimes, I’d glide into the water, finding my flow.
 I’d catch a wave, steady and confident.
 Other times, I’d wobble, losing my balance.
 My board would fly out from underneath me, sending me into the swirling chaos of whitewater.
 I’d get sucked under, flailing and fighting my way back to the surface.

-My head back above water, I’d assess the crashing waves ahead.
+When I’d stumble and make mistakes, I would look out at the tumultuous waters and assess my next steps.
 Instead of retreating to the shore, I knew the only way out was through.
 I’d take a deep breath and dive my board under a wave, paddling out to calmer waters.
 The waters were deeper here, but also more peaceful.
 Despite my fear, I never regretted tackling the waves or paddling into the deep.
 The rewards were always worth the discomfort and risk.

 We’ll Be Your Guide